Victoria family discovers 56-year-old message in bottle on Parksville beach - Sooke News Mirror

-A Victoria family on a visit to Parksville found uncovered a unique buried treasure on June 12.
+A Victoria family on a visit to Parksville uncovered a unique buried treasure on June 12.

 Lori Lumley was enjoying a day at the beach with her family at the Ocean Trails Resort when her son-in-law, Jeff Fowles, began to idly dig a hole in the sand near the high-tide line.